This article provides invaluable advice to all homeschoolers and stay-at-home mums/dads of 2.5- to 6-year-olds.

 6. Looks like it can work for YOU whether you’ve taught before, never before, or somewhere in between, so that you feel confident and guided in your use of it with your child at all times.

 7. Is easy to adapt to your own needs or your child’s, and that gives you ideas of how to extend, enrich and continue the learning experience for your child from each activity.
-This is essential as you will surely want to allow your child to follow their interests and further interests that are stimulated by the activities you do with them.
+This is essential as you will surely want to allow your child to follow their interests, or new interests that have arisen from the activities you do with them.

 WHAT TO LOOK FOR IN CONTENT